cbartle891/draft-deprecate-ffdh/draft-bartle-tls-deprecate-ffdhe.md

 For non-ephemeral elliptic curve DH cipher suites, invalid curve attacks similarly exploit side channels to extract the secret from a long-lived public key.
 These attacks have been shown to be practical against real-world TLS implementations {{ICA}}.

-Therefore, DH public key re-use, over any algebraic group, is discouraged and thus deprecated in this document.
+Therefore, this document discourages the reuse of elliptic curve DH public keys.

 # Acknowledgments